 5. You get to see interesting things that happen before the races.

 It isn’t just what’s shown on the live feed on the jumbotron, as world class cyclists zoom by, glistening, form fitting and olympian in all ways, that makes the Gastown Grand Prix memorable.
 It’s also whats happens in between the lines when people are just waiting for something to happen.
-Last year an “unexpected” rider lined up for the men’s race.
+In 2017, an “unexpected” rider lined up for the men’s race.
 He was not your usual competitor and his presence made the day all the better, as something out of the ordinary can often become extraordinary.

 Sure, you could invest a pile of money into a state of the art road bike.
 And you could outfit yourself in the tightest, brightest, fastest spandex as you get ready for the race.
 Or, you could cut out all that hassle and just show up at the annual Gastown Grand Prix in a t-shirt and shorts with a bikeshare bike like this guy.